 ADAPT Standard

-The ADAPT Standard version 1.0 is now released.
+The ADAPT Standard version 2.0 is now released.
+Check out the scenarios for concrete examples.

 AgGateway welcomes your feedback.
 It will make a difference!